-The AAUP agrees with the US Supreme Court that universities have a legal obligation to honor faculty inventor rights and to respect faculty's central role in the disposition of IP deriving from their own research.
-The strongest opposition to this position is likely to emanate from the TTOs themselves, which have a vested interest in the status quo.
+The AAUP agrees with the US Supreme Court that universities have a legal obligation to honor faculty inventor rights and to respect the central role of faculty members in the disposition of intellectual property deriving from their own research.
+The strongest opposition to this position is likely to emanate from the technology-transfer offices themselves, which have a vested interest in the status quo.
 In a written public comment submitted to the AAUP on July 17, 2012-after the Supreme Court's Stanford v.
-Roche ruling -the Board of Directors of the Association of University Technology Managers (AUTM), representing TTO officers, continued to proclaim that as "employees of a university, faculty members are subject to employment contracts like any other profession" and should not be granted "free agency" when it comes to the ownership and management of their research discoveries and inventions.
+Roche ruling-AUTM's board of directors continued to proclaim that as "employees of a university, faculty members are subject to employment contracts like any other profession" and should not be granted "free agency" when it comes to the ownership and management of their research discoveries and inventions.

-According to AUTM's letter, compulsory assignment of invention rights is justified because TTOs are best equipped to fulfill the public objectives of technology transfer, which the Association defines as: "1. to give taxpayers a return on their invested research dollars, and 2. to benefit the public by transferring new technologies for public use expeditiously and effectively."
-In AUTM's view, this is because university TTOs (also known as Technology Licensing Offices or TLOs) are the most experienced managers of these inventions, and also the least biased:

-University TLOs, experienced in dealing with multiple inventors and multiple institutions, are in the best position to be neutral, objective and unbiased advocates of federally funded inventions.
-Further, the benefit of this expertise extends to the transfer of technologies that have other sources of funding.
+According to AUTM's letter, compulsory assignment of invention rights is justified because technology-transfer offices are best equipped to fulfill the public objectives of technology transfer, which AUTM defines as follows: "1. to give taxpayers a return on their invested research dollars, and 2. to benefit the public by transferring new technologies for public use expeditiously and effectively."
+In AUTM's view, university technology-transfer offices (also known as technology-licensing offices, or TLOs) are the most experienced managers of these inventions and also the least biased: "University TLOs, experienced in dealing with multiple inventors and multiple institutions, are in the best position to be neutral, objective, and unbiased advocates of federally funded inventions.
+Further, the benefit of this expertise extends to the transfer of technologies that have other sources of funding."

-AUTM provided no evidence to support its assertions, but most data on the management of campus-based research and inventions would counter the claim that TTOs are neutral and unbiased guardians of the public interest.
-Most universities expect their TTOs to be financially self-sustaining, which, given their operating costs, creates a strong incentive for their officers to put institutional revenue generation ahead of other competing public interest goals.
-The Thursby et al. survey found that university TTOs rank revenue generation (from licensing royalties and fees) as their number one priority-not widespread use of faculty inventions or even effective commercialization.
+AUTM provided no evidence to support its assertions, but most data on the management of campus-based research and inventions would counter the claim that technology-transfer offices are neutral and unbiased guardians of the public interest.
+Most universities expect these offices to be financially self-sustaining, which, given their operating costs, creates a strong incentive for their officers to put institutional revenue generation ahead of competing public interest goals.
+The survey cited above found that university technology-transfer officers rank revenue generation (from licensing royalties and fees) as their top priority, valuing it over widespread use of faculty inventions and even effective commercialization.

 Yet there is one general caveat that applies to all invention-management negotiations: no party to a contract is inherently immune to disabling motivations and biases.
-Faculty investigators and inventors, as well as administrators may be biased by the apparent opportunity for substantial wealth when negotiating IP and research contracts.
-The reality of such influences strengthens the argument for collectively defined university IP protocols, such as the ones we recommend.
-The development of such IP protocols could benefit the public by clarifying institutional support for procedures by which creative workers hosted by a university may transfer academic knowledge to society.
-When universities assume monopoly ownership over research inventions (and therefore need not negotiate with faculty inventors nor face competition from independent IP management agencies and professionals), it gives them a powerful incentive to pursue more restrictive and thus what they take to be potentially more profitable licensing arrangements.
+Faculty inventors and administrators alike may be biased by the apparent opportunity for substantial profit when negotiating intellectual property and research contracts.
+The reality of such influences strengthens the argument for collectively defined university intellectual property protocols, such as the ones we recommend.
+These protocols could benefit the public by clarifying institutional support for procedures by which creative workers hosted by a university may transfer academic knowledge to society.
+When universities assume monopoly ownership over research inventions (and therefore do not negotiate with faculty inventors or face competition from independent intellectual property management agencies and professionals), they have a powerful incentive to pursue more restrictive licensing arrangements, which they believe are more profitable.
 In actual practice, such behaviors tend to rely on a very few licensing deals generating a disproportionate amount of licensing income, while the vast majority of inventions claimed by a university languish: the extra licensing income serves to file patents-that is, to claim formal institutional ownership of inventions-but is not used to transfer these inventions to the public.
 In fact, the institutionally created patents become barriers to access and serve to undermine the value of the research that led to the discoveries and inventions in the first place.